 The more we do on our phones, the more damage someone can do if they can get access to it - and one of the simplest ways to secure your phone is to lock it.
 There’s no shortage of great lock screen apps on Android, and many of them add useful features as well as security.

 It can be hard keeping tabs on which devices get Android updates, but it’s worth paying attention: each new version of Android is mightier than the last.
 Google Play Services keep the guts of your device current, but the big updates can make your phone feel brand new all over again.

-Don’t charge it over USB, Dee
+Don’t charge it over USB, Lee

 Chargers are not created equal: plugging your phone into your computer’s USB port doesn’t deliver as much juice as when you use a dedicated charger.

-Don’t forget to back it up, Chuck
+Don’t forget to back up, Chuck

 Your life is on your phone.
 Imagine how you’d feel if you lost the device and it took all your precious photos and top secret world domination plans with it.
 Backing up isn’t hard, and it’s a very necessary thing to do.
-As our Kris puts it, “getting good backup habits is like having good dental habits.
+As one of our editors puts it, “getting good backup habits is like having good dental habits.
 It may not be the sexiest activity, but the alternative is far worse.”